Dozens missing as firefighters battle two large Oregon fires

 Many of the residents were immigrants, with few resources to draw on.

+Artemio Guterrez stood helplessly next to his pickup, surveying the rubble of his mobile home.
+His children sat quietly in the truck bed and waited for him to salvage what he could.
+He found a ceramic pot with a smiley face on it, some charred miniature houses from a Christmas-themed village and a cross that formed when two pieces of glass melted together.

-Artemio Guterrez, a single father of four, had been at work at a vineyard when he saw thick smoke spreading through Rogue River Valley.
-He snatched his kids to safety.
-They escaped with only the clothes they were wearing.
+Guterrez, a single father of four, had been at work at a vineyard nearby when he saw thick smoke spreading through Rogue River Valley.
+He raced home just in time to snatch his kids from the trailer park where they live alongside dozens of other Mexican families.
+They got out with only the clothes they were wearing.

 “I’m going to start all over again.
-It’s not easy but it’s not impossible either,” said Guterrez.
+It’s not easy but it’s not impossible either.
+You have to be a little tough in situations like this,” said Guterrez, who had just returned from his mother’s funeral in Mexico.

-In a news conference Friday, Washington Gov. Jay Inslee noted that the amount of land burned in just the past five days amounted to the state’s second-worst fire season, after 2015.
-He called the blazes “climate fires” rather than wildfires.

-“This is not an act of God,” Inslee said.
-“This has happened because we have changed the climate of the state of Washington in dramatic ways.”
+Entire mobile home parks with many units occupied by Mexican immigrants who worked in nearby vineyards or doing construction were reduced to ash in Phoenix and nearby Talent.

+“We’re kind of like a family.
+We’ve known each other for years, since we came here or even before then,” Guterrez said of his neighbors at Talent Mobile Estates.
+“We’re living day by day.”

-Associated Press writers Gillian Flaccus in Phoenix, Oregon and Lisa Baumann and Gene Johnson in Seattle contributed to this report.
+Selsky reported from Salem, Oregon.
+Associated Press writers Gillian Flaccus in Phoenix, Oregon; Nick Geranios in Spokane, Washington; and Lisa Baumann in Seattle contributed to this report.
 AP freelance photographer Paula Bronstein also contributed to this report from Talent and Phoenix, Oregon.

 Credit: John Locher